-Once you’ve determined where you’ve gone wrong with your ZZ plant, it’ll be simple to get it back to normal.
-Taking care of these plants will always be very satisfying, and you won’t have to worry too much at all about accidentally killing the plant.
+Once you’ve determined where you’ve gone wrong, it’ll be simple to get your plant back to normal.
+Taking care of these plants will always be very satisfying, and you won’t have to worry too much at all about accidentally killing them.

 As your ZZ plant stops drooping, it’ll help you to feel more confident in yourself.
-Knowing the potential issues that you need to avoid will help you to keep the ZZ plant from drooping again in the future.
+Knowing the potential issues that you need to avoid will help you to keep it from happening again in the future.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.